The Victim’s Father: Accused of Vengeance / Chapter 1: The Case That Shook the Town

 When the case finally went to court, the outcome left everyone reeling.
 All four perpetrators were kids from town—the oldest only fourteen, the youngest just nine.

 People expected justice, but the verdict brought nothing but outrage.
-In the courthouse parking lot, neighbors glared at the parents of the perpetrators, muttering under their breath.
+In the courthouse parking lot, neighbors glared at the kids' parents, muttering under their breath.
 Even the judge looked ill, as if wishing for a way to do more.

 But that wasn’t the end of it.

 We knew, standing outside the courthouse, that nothing had really been resolved.
 People lingered, arms folded, eyes darting to every unfamiliar car.
-Tension lingered, like a fuse waiting to be lit.
+Tension hung in the air, a fuse waiting to be lit.

 The aftermath was worse than any of us could have guessed.